 Typically, hyperglycemia does not cause symptoms until blood glucose reaches an excessive or consistently high level.

-Some early signs of hyperglycemia:
+Some early symptoms of hyperglycemia include:

-As blood sugar levels continue to rise unchecked, ketones may start to build up in the blood and urine.
+In cases of type 1 diabetes, as blood sugar levels continue to rise unchecked, ketones may start to build up in the blood and urine.
 Ketones are a type of acid that can accumulate in the blood when insulin levels are too low.

 - fruity-smelling breath